Tourists on a trip to Chichen Itza near Cancun, Mexico

 The basics

-Chichén Itzá is a UNESCO World Heritage site comprised of stone buildings in various states of preservation, all of which are connected by a network of roads called sacbeob.
+Chichen Itza is a UNESCO World Heritage site composed of stone buildings in various states of preservation, all of which are connected by a network of roads called sacbeob.
 The three most well-known are El Castillo (Kukulcán Pyramid), the Temple of Warriors, and the Great Ball Court.

-Visit independently or on a group or private day trip from nearby cities on the Yucatán Peninusla, which often combine a stop here with visits to Ek Balam, Cobá, or the town of Valladolid.
-Alternatively, you can choose a tour with access to the Mayaland Resort and a buffet lunch.
+Chichen Itza tours and private day trips tend to depart from nearby cities on the Riviera Maya & the Yucatan and often combine a stop here with visits to Ek Balam, Cobá, or the town of Valladolid.
+Alternatively, choose a tour with access to the Mayaland Resort and a buffet lunch.

 Show all